top of page

 • Local ownership, agency, and innovation in implementing international peace and security agendas

-As part-time professor at Saint Paul University (Ottawa, Canada) and adjunct faculty at Senghor University (Alexandria, Egypt), Katrina integrates these themes into her teaching.
+As part-time professor at Saint Paul University (Ottawa, Canada), sessional lecturer at the University of Winnipeg Global College (Winnipeg, Canada), and adjunct faculty at Senghor University (Alexandria, Egypt), Katrina integrates these themes into her teaching.
 She designs undergraduate and graduate-level courses on gender, conflict, peacebuilding, and international human rights, fostering dynamic and critical learning environments for diverse student audiences.

 FXjUD5sUIAIEjyv.jpg